SharePoint/sp-dev-docs/docs/general-development/how-to-get-values-from-ranges.md

 ---

-# How to: Get Values from Ranges
+# Get values from ranges

 Excel Web Services exposes four methods for getting values from an Excel workbook: **GetCell**, **GetCellA1**, **GetRange**, and **GetRangeA1**.